MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. Perform the actions that you want to record, and then select **Finish** on the bottom of the recorder screen.

-1. Once the recording has saved successfully select **Got it** to close the message.
+1. Once the recording has saved successfully, select **Got it** to close the message.

 1. Return to the web portal in your browser, and select **View recording**.